Siân Berry: House of Commons

-On 13 June 2023, Berry announced her intention to stand to be the Green Party's prospective parliamentary candidate for Brighton Pavilion constituency, a seat that is being vacated by incumbent Green MP Caroline Lucas.
+On 13 June 2023, Berry announced her intention to stand to be the Green Party's prospective parliamentary candidate for Brighton Pavilion constituency, which was being vacated by incumbent Green MP Caroline Lucas.
 On 19 July 2023, she was confirmed as the Green candidate, having secured 71% of first preference votes.

 On her selection she said that "Labour's lurch to the right would help the Greens hold the seat".
 This raised questions about whether she would continue as a councillor, after saying "I will work every moment between now and the general election" in Brighton Pavilion.
 On 20 October 2023, Berry stood down as a councillor in Camden to focus on her general election campaign in Brighton Pavilion.

-In the 2024 general election, Berry was elected Member of Parliament (MP) for Brighton Pavilion with 28,809 votes (54.8%) and a majority of 14,290 over the second-placed Labour candidate.
-The Greens would win a further three seats for their best-ever election result: Ellie Chowns and Green co-leaders Carla Denyer and Adrian Ramsay joined Berry as first-time MPs, making them amongst the party's first five MPs ever alongside the retiring Lucas.
+In the 2024 general election, Berry was elected Member of Parliament (MP) for Brighton Pavilion with 28,809 votes (54.8%) and a majority of 14,290 over the second placed Labour candidate, Gomez vocalist Tom Gray.
+The Greens would win a further three seats for their best election result: Ellie Chowns and Green co-leaders Carla Denyer and Adrian Ramsay joined Berry as first-time MPs, making them amongst the party's first five MPs ever alongside the retiring Lucas.
 She made her maiden speech on 17 July 2024 during the debate following the King's Speech.

+Berry has served as the Green Party's chief whip and Green spokesperson for home affairs since June 2026, alongside spokesperson roles for justice, transport, work and pensions, and democratic standards since July 2024.
+She served on public bill committees considering the Public Authorities (Fraud, Error and Recovery) Bill, Bus Services (No. 2) Bill, English Devolution and Community Empowerment Bill and Courts and Tribunals Bill between February 2025 and April 2026.

-Berry is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.
+Berry was a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide in the 2024–26 session.
+She is a vice chair of the All-Party Parliamentary Group on council and social housing and an officer of the APPGs on eating disorders and humanism – and was primary sponsor of early day motion 122, UK digital sovereignty strategy, tabled in May 2026, which called for a binding government strategy to strengthen the resilience and autonomy of public sector digital infrastructure.